vippsas/vipps-invoice-api/vipps-invoice-api.md

 document file type.
 The mime type is available to the IPP when listing all the documents, so it is not necessary to guess.

+PDF is a commonly used MIME type, which can be displayed in most contexts.

 ## Validating the JWT and the request

 The IPP is responsible for validating the JWT.
 The JWT contains the